s3fs-fuse/s3fs-fuse/README.md

 * random writes or appends to files require rewriting the entire object, optimized with multi-part upload copy
 * metadata operations such as listing directories have poor performance due to network latency
-* [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) can temporarily yield stale data([Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel))
+* non-AWS providers may have [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) so reads can temporarily yield stale data (AWS offers read-after-write consistency [since Dec 2020](https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-s3-now-delivers-strong-read-after-write-consistency-automatically-for-all-applications/))
 * no atomic renames of files or directories
 * no coordination between multiple clients mounting the same bucket
 * no hard links